-3.10.2.6.1 The parameter-value parameter shall contain the value for the parameter specified by rocf-parameter as described in 3.10.2.5 and table 3-11.

-3.10.2.6.2 parameter-value is conditionally present in the return based on the value of the result parameter:

-- a) if the value of result is 'positive result', parameter-value shall be present; - b) if the value of result is 'negative result', parameter-value shall not be present.
+- 3.10.2.6.1 The parameter-value parameter shall contain the value for the parameter specified by roof-parameter as described in 3.10.2.5 and table 3-11. - 3.10.2.6.2 parameter-value is conditionally present in the return based on the value of the result parameter: - a) if result is 'positive result', parameter-value shall be present; - b) if result is 'negative result', parameter-value shall not be present.